Togo votes for a new parliament with stronger say in governance | Politics

 Voting got under way in legislative elections in Togo on Monday following approval of constitutional reforms by the outgoing parliament that could extend the 19-year-old rule of President Faure Gnassingbe.

+Several voters said the process was disorganised.
+"I voted, but others did not find their names (on the register)," said Klevor Edoh Firmin in Lome.

+"There are elderly people being sent left and right.
+They should not be made to suffer."
+OPPOSITION VICTORY UNLIKELY

-Regional elections are also taking place.
-Opposition parties are taking part, hoping to gain seats that will enable them to challenge Gnassingbe's UNIR party after they boycotted the last legislative poll and left it effectively in control of parliament.
+Opposition parties are hoping to gain seats to enable them to challenge Gnassingbe's UNIR party after they boycotted the last legislative poll and left it effectively in control of parliament.
+Some opposition candidates flagged suspected fraud.
+"The chance of an opposition victory is small, but its participation means voting irregularities and an electoral dispute are more likely," Mucahid Durmaz, Senior West Africa Analyst at risk intelligence company Verisk Maplecroft, said in a note.

-Togo has seen years of resistance to the Gnassingbe family's grip on power.
-The president was first elected 19 years ago to succeed his father, Gnassingbe Eyadema, who took office in a coup in 1967.
-Violent police crackdowns on political demonstrations have been routine under Gnassingbe - reelected in a 2020 landslide disputed by the opposition - as they were during his father's rule.
+Togo has seen years of resistance to the Gnassingbe family's rule.
+The president was first elected in 2005 to succeed his father, Gnassingbe Eyadema, who took office in a coup in 1967.
+Police crackdowns on political demonstrations have been routine under Gnassingbe - reelected in a 2020 win disputed by the opposition - as they were during his father's rule.

-Several other African countries have pushed through constitutional and other legal changes in recent years allowing their presidents to extend their terms in office.
-Monday's vote, initially set for April 20, was postponed twice to allow for consultations on the new constitution.

-Amendments unanimously approved in a second parliamentary vote earlier this month shortened presidential terms to four years from five with a two-term limit.
+Constitutional amendments unanimously approved in a second parliamentary vote earlier this month shortened presidential terms to four years from five with a two-term limit.
 This does not take into account the time already spent in office, which could enable Gnassingbe to stay in power until 2033 if he is re-elected when his mandate expires in 2025.
-He has not yet stated his intentions.

-Some opposition parties and civil society groups renewed calls for protests after the second vote, sparking small-scale demonstrations last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)